China Issues Highest-level Rainstorm Warning After Deadly Floods - UrduPoint

 State news agency Xinhua said 110,000 residents across Guangdong had been relocated since the downpours started over the weekend.

-The floods have claimed the lives of four people so far and 10 are missing, according to state media.
+The floods have claimed the lives of four people, according to state media.

 Recent Stories